 Number of Patients Assigned to SMMC by Health Plan of San Mateo (HPSM) Who Have Not Been Seen

-SMMC has successfully reduced the number of assigned-unseen patients by over one thousand.
-This reflects significant work to expand the availability of new patient appointment slots in clinic schedules and successes filling staffing vacancies that have limited overall clinic capacity.
-In part, this reduction is also a reflection of a broader reduction in the size of the patient population assigned to SMMC by HPSM, due to the elimination of the auto-assignment of patients to some clinics that do not have the capacity to take on new patients.
-If this trend and the above work continue for the rest of the year, we aim to reduce the assigned unseen population to 15,000 (across all lines of business, including ACE).
+SMMC has successfully reduced the number of assigned-unseen patients by over one thousand lives.
+This achievement reflects significant work to expand the availability of new patient appointment slots in the clinics, as well as the success of clinics at filling staffing vacancies that have limited overall clinic capacity.
+The reduction is also a reflection of a broader reduction in the size of the patient population assigned to SMMC by HPSM, which has been driven in part by the elimination of auto-assignment to some clinics that do not have the capacity to take on additional new patients.

-Provide high quality, coordinated, timely care to all assigned HPSM and/or empaneled patients by care teams that deliver the right care, at the right time, and right place in order to avoid unnecessary ambulatory (primary and specialty care), emergency department visits, and acute admissions.
+- Provide high quality, coordinated, timely care to the patient population assigned to SMMC by HPSM and/or empaneled patients by care teams that deliver the right care, at the right time, and right place in order to avoid unnecessary ambulatory (primary and specialty care), emergency department visits, and acute admissions.